-Also a major concern of residents is it would eventually be opened up to general public use.
+Also a major concern of residents is that it would eventually be opened up to general public use.
 It is stated that it is for school use only during daylight hours which is open to interpretation as to what are daylight hours during the summer periods, but we are sure eventually they would want some revenue from it.
-This would lead to floodlights being installed.
+This would lead to floodlighting being installed.

-I live at the boundary of this proposal and have major concern for its location.
+I live at the boundary of this proposal and have major concern for its location

-Also, I do not wish for floodlights to illuminate my property if this was to be requested.
+Also I do not wish for floodlights to illuminate my property if this was to be requested

-No floodlighting is proposed as part of this application
+Floodlighting is not proposed as part of this application

-6. APPRAISAL
+7. APPRAISAL